LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 ### 3. Create Secured Endpoint in Controller

 In `app/controllers/HomeController.java` add the following methods
-- a method that is secured by the OIDC client
+- A method that is secured by the OIDC client
-- a method to show the profile information returned from LoginRadius(or any identity provider) on successful login.
+- A method to show the profile information returned from LoginRadius(or any identity provider) on successful login.
-- a method to get profile information
+- A method to get profile information

 After adding the above methods `HomeController.java` looks like this.